-It’s sometimes possible to find chain hotels operating in the middle of a city, but those you do find are likely to be quite expensive.
-Instead of looking for a hotel, take advantage of your city centre location by booking a bed & breakfast, boutique hotel, or serviced apartment.
+It’s sometimes possible to find chain hotels operating in the middle of a city, but those you do find are likely to be quite expensive or very grotty.
+There are two sides to city-centre hotels.
+On the one hand, there’s the 5-star hotel with sparkling chandeliers and golden staircases, whilst on the other, there’s the damp, dingy hotel with suspended ceilings and bed bugs.
+Nobody wants to walk into their hotel to find Nebraska exterminators (or any other exterminators) fumigating their bedroom!
+Instead of running into issues like this, take advantage of your city-centre location by booking a bed & breakfast, boutique hotel, or serviced apartment.

 Such accommodations are almost always right in the centre of a city.
 Here’s a quick overview of each one.